-- 1.1 The Neighbourhood Development Plan covers the time period 2015 to 2033 so as to correspond with East Staffordshire Borough Council's adopted Local Plan, October 2015. - 1.2 The Rolleston on Dove Neighbourhood Development Plan has been brought forward as part of the Government's Localism Act 2011, which aims to give local people more say in the future land use of the parish.
+- 1.1 The Neighbourhood Development Plan covers the time period 2015 to 2033.
+The adopted Local Plan^[1] covers the period 2012 to 2031.
+The Neighbourhood Development Plan extends past the period of the adopted Local Plan to provide certainty whilst a new plan is being prepared. - 1.2 The Rolleston on Dove Neighbourhood Development Plan has been brought forward as part of the Government's Localism Act 2011, which aims to give local people more say in the future land use of the Parish.
 Although the Government's intention is for local people to influence what goes on in their Neighbourhood Development Plan area, the Localism Act 2011, however, sets out important legal requirements. - 1.3 In accordance with such legislation, the Neighbourhood Development Plan must meet the basic conditions: - Have regard to national policies and advice contained in guidance issued by the Secretary of State, namely the National Planning Policy Framework and Planning Policy Guidance - Contribute to the achievement of sustainable development; - Be compatible with European Union (EU) and European Convention on Human Rights (ECHR) obligations - Be in general conformity with the strategic policies of the development plan for the area - 1.4 Neighbourhood Development Plans are part of the statutory planning system.
-This means that when decisions are made on planning applications the policies and proposals in the Neighbourhood Development Plan must be taken into account by the local planning authority, ESBC. - 1.5 Neighbourhood Development Plans are a new type of statutory plan.
-Not only are they intended to be produced by local people for their own areas, they also have to be agreed through a referendum of the people living in that area.
-Unlike national planning policy, which is approved by Parliament, or district planning policy, which is approved by the local authority, a Neighbourhood Development Plan must be the subject of a vote by residents of the area covered by the Neighbourhood Development Plan. - 1.6 The Rolleston on Dove Neighbourhood Development Plan will be a statutory planning policy document supported by a majority of local people, which will enable Rolleston on Dove Parish Council to have a greater and more positive influence on how the area develops over the plan period 2015 to 2033. - 1.7 This document sets out the aspiration for the Parish of Rolleston on Dove, ensuring that all future development is sustainable and to help grow the rural community. - 1.8 The Rolleston on Dove Neighbourhood Development Plan is important for a number of reasons: - 1.8.1 The community accepts some new homes are necessary but these should be built in the most sustainable and least impacting areas of the village, preserving the village atmosphere for future generations - 1.8.2 To maintain Rolleston on Dove as a distinct and separate place, to prevent merging into the suburbs of Burton and the villages of Stretton and Tutbury, thereby keeping its important identity - 1.8.3 The protection of green open space used for sport and recreation
+This means that when decisions are made on planning applications the policies and proposals in the Neighbourhood Development Plan must be taken into account by the local planning authority, ESBC.
+All Planning applications must be determined in accordance with the statutory development plan, unless material considerations indicate otherwise. - 1.5 Neighbourhood Development Plans are intended to be produced by local people for their own areas, they are made through a referendum of the people living in the neighbourhood area.
+Unlike national planning policy, which is approved by Parliament, or district planning policy, which is approved by the local authority, a Neighbourhood Development Plan must be the subject of a vote by residents of the area covered by the Neighbourhood Development Plan. - 1.6 The Rolleston on Dove Neighbourhood Development Plan will be a statutory planning policy document, which will enable the community of Rolleston on Dove and the Parish Council a greater and more positive influence on how the area develops over the plan period 2015 to 2033. - 1.7 This document sets out the aspiration for the Parish of Rolleston on Dove, ensuring that all future development is sustainable and to help grow the rural community. - 1.8 The Rolleston on Dove Neighbourhood Development Plan is important for a number of reasons: - 1.8.1 Plan positively for a level of growth ensuring that new homes should be built in the most sustainable and least impacting areas of the village, preserving the village character for future generations

-- 1.8.4 For the scale of development to be in keeping with the village.
-In particular, large housing developments are not acceptable within the village - 1.8.5 Developments should meet the housing needs of the local community and be designed to be in keeping with the existing properties in the village - 1.9 The following matrix illustrates how the policies of the Rolleston on Dove Neighbourhood Development Plan meet the aims that are shown in full on page 8.
+- 1.8.2 To maintain and preserve Rolleston on Dove as a distinct and separate village, ensuring it does not become a suburb of Burton upon Trent and maintain a degree of separation to the villages of Stretton and Tutbury, thereby keeping its important identity - 1.8.3 The protection of Local Green Space used for sport and recreation - 1.8.4 Planned growth and the scale of development to be appropriate to the size of the village, its infrastructure and contribute to a sustainable community - 1.8.5 Developments should meet the housing needs of the local community and be well designed to reflect the local character and vernacular of the village - 1.9 The following matrix illustrates how the policies of the Rolleston on Dove Neighbourhood Development Plan meet the aims that are shown in full on page 8.